greenelab/cimr/README.md

 [processor](cimr/processor/README_processor.md)

-## contributing to cimr
+## Contributing to cimr

-### contributing data
+### Contributing data

-you may contribute summary statistics from gwas, eqtl and other association studies. cimr currently expects hg20/grch38 reference for genomic position mapping.
+You may contribute summary statistics from gwas, eqtl and other association studies. cimr currently expects hg20/grch38 reference for genomic position mapping.

-following columns are expected for association summary statistics files
+Following columns are expected for association summary statistics files

 ```
 gene : gene id in ensembl format